 But if a number is 51, you say the noun, as if it would be just 1.
 Confusing?
 I also though so when I started learning Russian.

-It took me quite some time to say them corrent on a consistent basis.
+It took me quite some time to say the Russian numbers corrent on a consistent basis.
 But that's okay.
 Even if you make a mistake here, it's nothing earth shattering.
 Russians will understand you perfectly well if you say 'пять кот' (correct: пять котов).

 How to learn Russian numbers?

 The most effective way to learn the Russian numbers is to use a form of flash cards (most apps will do).
 Then make sure to use them often in your speech.
 Don't worry about saying numbers correctly, untill you've learned the genitive case.

 7) The gerund isn't important untill you're an advanced speaker

 After about half a year to a year of learning, I started to understand most Russian grammar concepts on an okay level.
 If I focused well, I could say them correctly while having a conversation.